Completing Your Initial Audit

 Initial Audit Report Release

-The complete audit is complete it goes through our quality control process.
+When the audit is complete it goes through our quality control process.
 A proof copy will be emailed to the person at your company listed as the primary AAM contact.
 This person is responsible for proofreading the final draft to confirm that it is acceptable or note any necessary changes to AAM.

 After the member approves the final draft of the audit report, AAM releases the final document to the marketplace via the Media Intelligence Center.
 Any print copies you order are shipped within seven business days.